 Examples of FCR include resolving a customer’s issue:

-- In one mobile messaging channel session (Messenger, WhatsApp, Apple Business Chat, etc.)
+In one mobile messaging channel session (Messenger, WhatsApp, Apple Messages for Business, etc.)

 Filtering support issues using AI chatbots and scripts can further speed resolution by narrowing down the exact problem before the call reaches a live support agent.
 Not only does this save on staffing costs, but it also provides a smooth, professional customer experience that often resolves routine support issues without any human interaction.